AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 `PrivateMutable` is a useful type when declaring a private state variable which may only ever be modified by those who are privy to the current value of that state.

-A `Set` may point to _multiple_ notes at a time.
-The "current value" of a private state variable of type `Set` is some accumulation of all not-yet nullified notes which belong to the `Set`.
+A `PrivateSet` may point to _multiple_ notes at a time.
+The "current value" of a private state variable of type `PrivateSet` is some accumulation of all not-yet nullified notes which belong to the `PrivateSet`.

 :::note
 The term "some accumulation" is intentionally vague.
-The interpretation of the "current value" of a `Set` must be expressed by the smart contract developer.
-A common use case for a `Set` is to represent the sum of a collection of values (in which case 'accumulation' is 'summation').
+The interpretation of the "current value" of a `PrivateSet` must be expressed by the smart contract developer.
+A common use case for a `PrivateSet` is to represent the sum of a collection of values (in which case 'accumulation' is 'summation').

 Think of a ZCash balance (or even a Bitcoin balance).
 The "current value" of a user's ZCash balance is the sum of all unspent (not-yet nullified) notes belonging to that user.
-To modify the "current value" of a `Set` state variable, is to [`insert`](#insert) new notes into the `Set`, or [`remove`](#remove) notes from that set.
+To modify the "current value" of a `PrivateSet` state variable, is to [`insert`](#insert) new notes into the `PrivateSet`, or [`remove`](#remove) notes from that set.
 :::

-Interestingly, if a developer requires a private state to be modifiable by users who _aren't_ privy to the value of that state, a `Set` is a very useful type.
-The `insert` method allows new notes to be added to the `Set` without knowing any of the other notes in the set!
+Interestingly, if a developer requires a private state to be modifiable by users who _aren't_ privy to the value of that state, a `PrivateSet` is a very useful type.
+The `insert` method allows new notes to be added to the `PrivateSet` without knowing any of the other notes in the set!
 (Like posting an envelope into a post box, you don't know what else is in there!).

 ## `PrivateMutable<NoteType>`